naufalprojects/nextcloud-customset/README.md

 # nextcloud-customset
 Custom settings of Nextcloud Docker

-Base are still from original (Nextcloud and PSQL)
+Base are still from original (Nextcloud:latest and PSQL:latest)